ros2/ros2_documentation/source/Contributing/Developer-Guide.rst

     * Must have a section in the repository's ``README`` which contains the "quality declaration" or links to it
     * Must register with a centralized list of 'Level 1' packages, if one exists, to allow for peer review of the claim

+  * [ROS Core]:

+    * Must have automated checks for copyright statements and licenses
-  * [ROS Core] will use the Apache 2.0 license, unless the package has an existing permissive license (e.g. rviz uses three-clause BSD)
+    * Must use the Apache 2.0 license, unless the package has an existing permissive license (e.g. rviz uses three-clause BSD)

 * Testing: